 We’ve got the basic cross-channel definition out of the way.
 Now let’s talk about the purpose of cross-channel marketing and why you should consider this strategy.

-When you can streamline a customer’s experience with your business across channels, one added benefit is that it can increase that customer’s engagement with your business.
+When you streamline a customer’s experience with your business across channels, one added benefit is that it can increase that customer’s engagement with your business.
 One of the cornerstones of cross-channel marketing is personalization, which is an increasingly important feature of successful marketing.

-Cross-channel marketing gives you a better understanding of the customer journey
+Better understanding of the customer journey

 With cross-channel marketing, you can follow your customers throughout their journey and enable your marketing to keep up with them every step of the way—delivering personalized marketing messages based on how they’ve previously interacted with your business.